How Thomas Cook Found & Fixed Duplicate Content Cross Domains with AWR

 It’s just like Floris said:

-Ranking Tools like AWR aren't just for ranking, but also for showing us the technical SEO issues we're dealing with :).
+Rank tracker tools like AWR aren't just for ranking, but also for showing us the technical SEO issues we're dealing with :).

 What about you?